aoifemcoleman/Hangman/README.md

 ![Screenshot of updating gallows](assets/images/updating-gallows.webp)

-- __Incorrect Guesses Counter__
+- __Incorrect Guess Box__

-To ensure the player is fully aware of the amount of incorrect guesses made, and the limit of incorrect guesses that can be made before defeat, an incorrect guess counter also features on the web page, below the updating gallows image.
+To ensure the player is fully aware of the amount of incorrect guesses made, and the limit of incorrect guesses that can be made before defeat, an incorrect guess tally also features on the web page, below the updating gallows image.

 The player sees that they have a maximum of 6 incorrect guesses, which correlates with the 6 body parts that update in the image.
-This counter is updated using the function updateGuessebox() within the script.js file.
+This tally is updated using the function updateGuessebox() within the script.js file.

 - __Blank Letter Spaces__